firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-10-29-what-cannot-follow.md

 The exorcist comes out of the house looking beaten, the collar of his shirt undone.

 "She won't leave," he says, sweat dripping down his chin.
 "I burned the haunted chair, but her grief has seeped into the walls.
-We would have to remove the floorboards and change the tapestry and ..."
+We would have to remove the floorboards and change the tapestry and...."

 But that's not why she won't leave, Eva knows.
 The ghost could move on if she wanted to.
 Vanish into thin air in an instant.
 But she let her essence permeate the house itself to have an anchor to this world for as long as she wishes.
 She is still waiting for the family who left her behind fifty years ago.
 Eva wonders if the ghost knows how much time has passed, that probably most of her family is dead or ghosts themselves.
 Wonders if she would recognize them at all anymore.